Parsifal-M/backstage-opa-plugins/plugins/opa-permissions-wrapper/README.md

 ### **Please Note!
 This project is still in development and is not yet ready for production use.**

-> This wrapper is still in **development**, you can use it at your own risk.
+> This wrapper is still in **development**, you can use it at your own risk, be aware it can change without notice.
 It is not yet ready for production use.

 ## Pre-requisites